%20Clone%20with%20Adalo.jpg)

 Step 40: Overcoming Database Complexity with External Integrations

-Challenge: As your app scales beyond thousands of users, you may need more advanced database capabilities.
+Challenge: As your app scales beyond tens of thousands of users, you may need more advanced database capabilities.

 Solution: